An independent research database No paid placement · No referral fees

 Class A asbestos Friable asbestos removal licence

 For asbestos that crumbles under hand pressure (pipe lagging, sprayed coatings).
 Highest-tier licensing, full containment required.
+All friable asbestos requires a licensed removalist.

 Class B asbestos Non-friable bonded asbestos licence